List of Quds Day demonstrations: 2014 Quds Day

 On July 25, 2014, Iran's Press TV claimed that millions of people from around the world rallied in a show of support for Palestinians.
 This year's rallies were held with a higher turnout as Israel and Hamas began renewed armed conflict on July 8 in Gaza.

-Britain

-Thousands of British demonstrators joined the rally on international Quds day demanding justice for "killers of Gaza children" in central London.
-The march ended with a rally outside the US embassy.

 Germany

 More than a thousand people gathered at Adenauerplatz in Berlin for a demonstration against "zionists" calling for a free Palestine while thousands of police were on alert to avoid possible conflicts between protesters and pro-Israeli groups on Quds Day.
 Approximately 700 pro-Israel marchers also held a rally according to the German police.
 Jurgen Grassmann, the chief organizer of Berlin's Al-Quds Day March asked the demonstrators not to shout "Allahu Akbar".
 He reminded them the fact that they had gathered against Zionism and not Judaism, advising the protestors to “Keep Allah in your heart, but don't say so out loud."